C3MA/ESP266Evalboard/Docu/BaseSystem.md

 # Base System

-The raspberry will open a access point.
+The raspberry will open an access point.

 ## Hardware
 Prequirements are :